 Choose Your Program.
 Change the World.

+The online application for the 2015 Summer Pre-College program is available.
 Your application for admission will consist of an application form provided by Carnegie Mellon and documents you'll be required to gather from other resources (i.e. high school transcripts).

 The Pre-College Application deadline is May 1, 2015 (April 1 for International Students.)